bharathGitUser/bharathgituser.github.io/_pages/about.md

 In a prohibitively long, but enjoyable <span style="color:blue">Ph.D. at UT Austin</span> under Vijay Garg, I focused on coding-theoretic fault-tolerance in distributed systems.
 Following this, I worked as <span style="color:blue">Postdoc at Princeton University</span> in with Mung Chiang.

 <a name="currentwork"></a>
-# News
+# New!
-* Nokia issues press release on the RAN controller that we worked on as part of a co-create program.
+* Nokia issues press release on our live trial of the 5G RAN controller that we built together as part of a co-create program and has been open-source through ORAN.
 * Work on multi-site state management (MUSIC) released as part of the Open-network Automation Platform (ONAP) and accepted at VLDB and ICDCS 2020.
 * Measurement study of augmented reality on celullar networks selected as a best paper finalist at IEEE SECON 2020.